Invariant triple products: Representations and Integral formulae

 Let $G$ be a connected semisimple Lie group with finite center.
 Fix a maximal compact subgroup $K$.
 Let $\hat G$ and $\hat K$ denote their unitary duals, i.e., the sets of isomorphism classes of irreducible unitary representations of $G$ resp. $K$.
 Let $\pi$ be a continuous representation of $G$ on a locally convex topological vector space $V_\pi$.
 Let $V_\pi'$ be the space of all continuous linear forms on $V_\pi$ and let $V_\pi^\infty$ be the space of \emph{smooth vectors}, i.e.,

 The representation $\pi$ is called \emph{smooth} if $V_\pi=V_\pi^\infty$.

 A representation $(\pi,V_\pi)$ is called \emph{admissible} if for each $\tau\in\hat K$ the space $\Hom_K(V_\tau,V_\pi)$ is finite dimensional.
 Let $\hat G_{\adm}$ be the \emph{admissible dual}, i.e., the set of infinitesimal isomorphism classes of irreducible admissible representations.
-A representation $\pi$ in $\hat G_\adm$ is called a \emph{class one} representation if it contains $K$-invariant vectors.
+A representation $\pi$ in $\hat G_\adm$ is called a \emph{class one} or \emph{spherical} representation if it contains $K$-invariant vectors.
 In that case the space $V_\pi^K$ of $K$-invariant vectors is one-dimensional.
+This is trivial for principal series representations (see below) and follows generally from Casselman's subrepresentation theorem which says that every $\pi\in\hat G_\adm$ is equivalent to a subrepresentation of a principal series representation.

 The Iwasawa decomposition $G=ANK$ gives smooth maps

 such that for every $x\in G$ one has $x=\ua(x)\un(x)\uk(x)$.
 As an abbreviation we also define $\uan(x)=\ua(x)\un(x)$.
 Let $\g_\R,\a_\R,\n_\R,\k_\R$ denote the Lie algebras of $G,A,N,K$ and let $\g,\a,\n,\k$ be their complexifications.